-We are a group of psychotherapists offering free and low-fee psychotherapy to people on low incomes.
-We are currently developing our own ways of doing no-fee work and we are supporting each other in the experience.
-We would like other qualified psychotherapists and counsellors to join us in building a network.
+We are a group of psychotherapists offering free psychotherapy to people on low incomes.
+Since 2014, we have been developing our own ways of doing no-fee work and we are supporting each other in the experience.
+We would like other qualified psychotherapists and counsellors to join us in building the network.

 We envisage a loose, mutually supportive, network of practitioners offering their time, experience and energy to their local communities in whatever settings work for them.
 This might be through individual or group sessions, through facilitating peer-support groups or by working with existing community groups.